krestenlaust/AAU-Typst-Template/report-template/chapters/technical_elements.typ

 @code:scala-snippet shows how to put a piece of code into a figure, and this text shows how to reference it.

 === Line numbers
 So you want line numbers as well?
-This isn't natively supported#footnote([This is most likely because of the KISS-principle.]), but the community has developed a couple packages to solves this.
+This isn't natively supported, but the community has developed a couple packages to solves this.

 // TODO: Write section about using line numbers.